 At OwnBackup, we make backing up and recovering both data AND metadata easy.
 As customers continue to grow, enhance, and customize their Salesforce environment, OwnBackup will automatically detect any changes they’re making behind the scenes and securely backup on their behalf.

-Using our Compare tool, you can review data and metadata side-by-side to see additions, deletions, or changes.
+Using OwnBackup's Compare tool, you can review data and metadata side-by-side to see additions, deletions, or changes.
 For example, if you want to compare what changed in your workflows, you can see a side by side comparison in a single click.
-And you can do the same for any of your metadata, such as email templates, layouts, objects, or anything else that shows a change that occurred from one backup to the next.
+And you can do this for any of your metadata, such as email templates, layouts, objects, or anything else that shows a change that occurred from one backup to the next.
 Seeing all of this allows you to avoid scrolling through hundreds of lines of code and quickly identify what happened.
 The Compare tool is especially valuable if you don’t have a code repository or work in a team environment or with external developers.

 Another unique feature that sets OwnBackup apart is our Smart Alerts.
 Beyond our default notifications that let you know things like a backup has completed, Smart Alerts instantly notify anomalies based on rules that you define or even abnormalities detected by the system.
 You can set up alerts to monitor and detect changes to any custom or standard object, as well as any type of metadata.